PET REHOMING OPTIONS

 Behavioral & Problem Solving Resources

-The majority of of animals surrendered to shelter have never had obedience training.
+The majority of animals surrendered to the shelter have never had obedience training.
 Most problems can be fixed with training but it takes time and commitment on your part.

-Please see our Behavioral Resource Page for information on how to address any issues you may be having with your pet.
+Please see our Behavioral Resource Page for information on how to address any issues with your pet.

-Haven Humane Society has an excellent Behavior Specialist on staff to answer any questions and support you with a training plan.
+Haven Humane Society has an excellent Behavior Specialist to answer any questions and support you with a training plan.

 Email us at training@havenhumane.org